-Cyber liability insurance and technology errors and omissions insurance both cover data breaches at IT businesses.
+Technology errors and omissions insurance and cyber liability insurance both cover data breaches.
 The type of coverage your business needs depends on whether a cyberattack could damage your company, your clients, or both.

 Technology errors and omissions and cyber liability insurance both address cyber risks, but from a different perspective.